Combined Degree: Applied Food & Nutrition B.S. and Clinical Dietetics, M.S.

 - CD 690 - Research Methodology in Clinical Dietetics 2

+Students apply to the combined degree program at the end of the fall semester during their third academic year and will be admitted for the winter semester.
 Visit the online catalog for more information about admission requirements for the combined bachelor of science in applied food and nutrition and master of science in clinical dietetics.

 For More InformationCollege of Health Professions